Live Support

 police clearance certificate

-DIDC supports police clearance certificate attestation, Apostille, and embassy legalization for Indian clients — starting with notarization guidance and ending with secure document return after completion.
+DIDC supports police clearance certificate attestation, Apostille, and embassy legalization for Indian clients, from early route guidance to secure document return after completion.

 View police clearance certificate page